Proper sow milk supplementation is crucial

 The sooner additional piglet feed is provided to the young piglets, the more piglets will start eating it before weaning.
 This is why it is important to start early with feeding De Heus’ Piglet feed.
-Providing Nurse milk at an early stage ensures that piglets learn to eat at a very young age.
+Providing Nurse milk, a milk replacer, at an early stage ensures that piglets learn to eat at a very young age.
+Nurse milk should be followed by a creep feed containing plant material, to help the piglets intestines to develop.
 This means that more piglets in the litter will start taking in feed and the average feed intake will be higher.
 In addition, they will be weaned at a higher weight and will start up easier and in better health after weaning.
 We have demonstrated this time and again in various trials.

-Preventing Weaning Dip Piglets that consumed sufficient milk/feed in the farrowing room exhibit fewer problems after weaning.
+Piglets that consumed sufficient milk/feed in the farrowing room exhibit fewer problems after weaning.
 This is because these piglets will have a gradual feed intake after weaning.
-They consequently do not display the well-known weaning dip.
+They consequently do not exhibit the well-known weaning dip.
 Early and sufficient supplementation in the farrowing room therefore pays off.

 If you want to learn more about this topic, please contact your local De Heus' specialist